Hellenic Air Force: F-16 Block70/72 Viper

 During the latter part of the Greek Economic Crisis, HAF after years of austerity decided to modernize the aging fighter fleet.
 It dedicated resources for the upgrade of the fleet of its existing Mirage 2000 and F-16 fighters.
 In 2018, Lockheed Martin was contracted to upgrade eighty-four F-16C/D Block 52+ and Block 52+ Advanced (Block 52M) to the latest F-16C/D Block 70/72 (F-16V Viper) standard, bringing capabilities to the fleet only available in 5th generation fighters such as the F-35 Lightning II.
 This upgrade was also considered by HAF as an essential first step for future compatibility with the F-35 fighter.
 Though HAF originally planned to upgrade all of its 123 Block 50/52+/52+ Advanced fighters and leave the Block 30 to receive parts of the upgraded ones, due to lack of funds, HAF decided to proceed with only Block 52+/52+ Advanced.
 After that, the Hellenic Air Force General Staff seemed to have decided to upgrade Block 50s to Block 50Ms (for Modernized), using equipment from the upgraded, without any final conclusion as of September 2024.
 The upgrade programme is scheduled to be completed by 2027, and carried out exclusively in Greece by Hellenic Aerospace (HAI).
-As of September 2025, 42 aircraft - half of the total aim - have been upgraded.
+As of April 2026, 50 aircraft - more than half of the total aim - have been upgraded.
 In addition, Block 30s were decided not to receive any kind of modernization.
 Various proposals were made about selling them in Croatia, Lockheed Martin, USAF/USN or UAE.
 As of September 2024, there was no change in their status, remaining active, although Defense Minister Nikos Dendias has stated that Greek government is interested in selling them.

 Latest decisions on the 38 Block 50s point out that they are going to be upgraded to Viper standard, giving a total of 121 Vipers instead of the in-base modernization that was planned from spare equipment of Block52+/52+ Advanced.
 The Greek government has already sent a letter of request, awaiting answer even in September, 2024, for cost and availability.
 One major point of the agreement is where the upgrade will take place.
 HAF has request proposals for both, in-base upgrade in 111 Combat Wing in Nea Anchialos air force base, as well as in Hellenic Aerospace Industry (HAI) in Tanagra, among the other aircraft.
 Officials claim that upgrades in 111 Combat Wing will be less costly, plus there will be two production lines, making Block 50 to Block 70 Vipers conversions faster.